-- (1) Rules governing the appointment of civil servants shall be laid down by statute.
-No person shall be appointed a civil servant unless he be a Danish subject.
-Civil servants who are appointed by the King shall make a solemn declaration of loyalty to the Constitutional Act. - (2) Rules governing the dismissal, transfer, and pensioning of civil servants shall be laid down by statute see section 64. - (3) Civil servants appointed by the King shall be transferred without their consent only provided that they do not suffer loss of income in respect of their posts or offices, and that they have been offered the choice of such transfer or retirement on pension under the general rules and regulations.
+- 1. Rules governing the appointment of civil servants shall be laid down by Statute.
+No person shall be appointed a civil servant unless he is a Danish subject.
+Civil servants who are appointed by the King shall make a solemn declaration to the effect that they will adhere to the Constitution Act. - 2.
+Rules governing the dismissal, transfer, and pensioning of civil servants shall be laid down by Statute, confer section 64. - Civil servants appointed by the King shall only be transferred without their consent if they do not suffer any 1088 in the income accruing from their posts or offices, and if they have been offered the choice of such transfer or retirement on pension under the general rules and regulations.